 Not even close.

-First, let's define content marketing (then go over how you can use it to attract bigger clients in your business):
+First, let's define content marketing (then go over how you can use it to build an audience and attract bigger clients in your business):

 [ kon-tent ] [ mahr-ki-ting ]